“The dog is man’s best friend.

 And four legs underneath.”

-The following article covers four of Romania’s best and goodest of good boys, four breeds that have evolved over time to serve man’s greatest needs be that in the sheepfolds or at home.
+The following article covers four of Romania’s best and goodest of good boys, four breeds that have evolved over time to be indispensable and essential, be that in the sheepfolds or at home.

 We begin with the Carpathian Shepherd.
 This particular breed is widely spread throughout Romania, and has evolved through natural processes in the Danube region.
 It unsurprisingly gets its name from the shepherds of the Carpathian Mountains who have chosen this breed for safe-guarding their herds and protecting their homes.